DevOps-FinalProject/Codebuild-EKS/README.md

 ## Continues delivery using Codebuild

- ### fe.yml contains the deployment ,service file for react based frontend micro-service
+ 1. fe.yml contains the deployment ,service file for react based frontend micro-service

- ### be.yml contains the deployment ,service file for Python(flask) based backend micro-service for Uber business logic
+ 2. be.yml contains the deployment ,service file for Python(flask) based backend micro-service for Uber business logic

- ### nbe.yml contains the deployment, service file for Node based backend micro-service for User Authentication
+ 3. nbe.yml contains the deployment, service file for Node based backend micro-service for User Authentication

- ### Now that we have created the EKS cluster on AWS, we can deploy our deployments and services.
+ 4. Now that we have created the EKS cluster on AWS, we can deploy our deployments and services.

- ### buildspec.yml file contains the commands for creating/updating the deployments ,services on EKS cluster
+ 5. buildspec.yml file contains the commands for creating/updating the deployments ,services on EKS cluster

 ## Load balancing and Load testing in EKS cluster

- ### We will be using Kubernetes Metrics Server as an aggregator of resource usage data in EKS cluster,
+ 1. We will be using Kubernetes Metrics Server as an aggregator of resource usage data in EKS cluster,

- ### metric-component.yml file contains the set of instructions to install the matrix server on EKS cluster
+ 2. metric-component.yml file contains the set of instructions to install the matrix server on EKS cluster

- ### We are using apache bench for putting the load on the backend \
+ 3. We are using apache bench for putting the load on the backend
-    ```
+    ```bash
-     ab -n 150000 -c 50 <Backend_Route_to_be_tested> \
+     ab -n 150000 -c 50 <backend_route_to_be_tested> \
      This will create 150000 request with maximum of 50 concurrent requests at a time.
     ```

- ### The below command will show the details about the scale up and scale down of pods in your EKS cluster
+ 4. The below command will show the details about the scale up and scale down of pods in your EKS cluster
     ```bash
      kubectl describe deploy py-deployment
     ```

- ### The below command shows how much is the current load and minimum pods and maximum pods running in your cluster
+ 5. The below command shows how much is the current load and minimum pods and maximum pods running in your cluster
     ```bash
      kubectl get hpa
     ```